vatpac-technology/sops/docs/aerodromes/classd/Camden.md

 ### Instrument Approaches
 The only instrument approach at YSCN is the RNP W approach.
 This approach commences within CTA before leaving controlled airspace on descent before entering the Camden control zone.

-SY TCU will clear aircraft for the approach (as it commences OCTA) and will transfer aircraft to **CN ADC** prior to `SC2WI`.  **CN ADC** shall issue airways clearance on first contact in accordance with the table below.
+SY TCU will clear aircraft leave controlled airspace via the approach and will transfer aircraft to **CN ADC** prior to `SC2WI`.  **CN ADC** shall issue airways clearance on first contact in accordance with the table below.

 | Scenario | Clearance |
 | -------- | --------- |